This page is your Apache Kafka® introduction, where you'll find answers questions like...

 Typically, Apache Kafka acts as a kind of pipeline, streaming data from one place to another (or many others).
 Consumers can choose whether to start from the latest message in a topic (and only get the new messages after that), or to start from the beginning of the topic (and get as many messages as are still on the topic), or somewhere in between.
 Kafka tracks the position of a message on a topic, called the “offset”, adding new messages to the end.
 Consumers track the offset that they last saw (or that they want next), although that detail is often hidden inside of libraries used by the clients.

 Utterly unsurprisingly, Kafka interfaces with other systems via APIs.
-Kafka’s Java client offers five core APIs.
-Four of them are concerned with inputting and outputting data; the last one is for administration and management of Kafka objects.
+Kafka’s Java client offers five core APIs:

 Which API you use to connect to Apache Kafka and how exactly you do it depends on things like which technologies you are using, what type of activity you want to do (produce message, consume messages, manage the Kafka brokers, etc), how “high-level” you want the connection to be (do you want your code to specify all of the individual details about messages / partitions / headers / etc, do you want your consumer to keep track of its latest offsets, do you want to describe how a stream should be processed and let the library setup the message flows, do you want to avoid writing any code at all and just use Kafka to join together other datastores?).